gconan/Conans_Testing_Tool/README.md

 * ###Logging###
-(preprocess a java file, allow for different degrees of logging, and add thelogging code to a new java file)
+(preprocess a java file, allow for different degrees of logging, and add the logging code to a new java file)
  * part one of the testing tool is to log with lines of code are executed
  * this logging can translate to [graph] coverage information for the user (such as node coverage, edge coverage, path coverage...)
  * logging can also assist with narrowing down errors by utilizing the information about a variable values or object state

 * ###Mutation Testing###
-(create additional tests in a test suite which contain mutants of the supplied test suite | **need to figure out how to "strongly/weakly" kill mutants and report to the user**)
+(create additional tests in a test suite which contain mutants of the supplied test suite. **need to figure out how to "strongly/weakly" kill mutants and report to the user**)
  * it has come to my attention that there are not many mutation testing tools, so I decided to build one
  * my goal is to allow the user to specify which type of mutation testing he or she wants and specify how many mutant tests to create
  * one way to determine the mutant report could be to verify the mutant infection using a logger, then before a juint assert, classify the mutant as weakly or strongly killed